About the FCPS Budget Process

 The County Board of Supervisors had no Plan B in place for how to raise revenue if the Meals Tax did not pass.
 Many residents have wondered that if the revenue of the Meals Tax was so sorely needed, then why wasn’t a back up plan put into place in case the ballot initiative failed?
 With personal property tax being the only way to raise revenue, Supervisors have not sought to increase such a tax two years in a row.

-In 2017, we are back to the dance of the School Board and County Board deciding how to allocate revenue from personal property taxes.
-However, the same challenges remain in educating our children – and only continue to grow.
+In 2017, the situation was back to the dance of the School Board and County Board deciding how to allocate revenue from personal property taxes.
+However, the same challenges remained in educating our children – and only continued to grow.

 You can help advocate for our schools!